srid/srid/coc.md

 {#affect}
 ## Affective Stance

 Ultimately, a "code" of conduct is only a guideline.
-Participants are encouraged to #[[Harmlessness|become harmless]] (i.e., being sans [[malice]]) in all of their interactions, for it will make such ethics and guidelines utterly redundant.
+Participants are encouraged to be sans [[malice]] (aka. #[[Harmlessness|become harmless]] in all of their interactions, for it will make such ethics and "codes" utterly redundant.

 {#use}
 ## Using this CoC